yugabyte/yugabyte-db/docs/content/latest/drivers-orms/go/_index.md

 Install the latest Go (1.16 or later) on your system.

 Run `go --version` in a terminal to check your version of Go.
-To install the Go, see its [installation page](https://golang.org/dl/).
+To install Go, visit [Go Downloads](https://golang.org/dl/).
+[installation page](https://golang.org/dl/).

 ### Create a Go project